MesserLab/SLiM-Benchmarks/_README.txt

-E_ : an "Eidos" test, exercising one specific Eidos API as cleanly as possible M_ : a "model" test; these are relatively realistic SLiM models that may exercise multiple bottlenecks S_ : a "spatial" test; these spatial models usually exercise a specific InteractionType API T_ : a "trees" test; these try to exercise specific bottlenecks inside tree-sequence recording Z_ : these are internal/administrative tests
+E_ : an "Eidos" test, exercising one specific Eidos API as cleanly as possible M_ : a "model" test; these are relatively realistic SLiM models that may exercise multiple bottlenecks R_ : a test involving RNG-centered APIs like drawing and sampling S_ : a "spatial" test; these spatial models usually exercise a specific InteractionType API T_ : a "trees" test; these try to exercise specific bottlenecks inside tree-sequence recording Z_ : these are internal/administrative tests